Serial option in the web-based Toit console

-If the ESP32 is able to get online during the provisioning process, in other words that the ESP32 is in the range of the WiFi with the credentials given as parameters to the provisioning, then the ESP32 will automatically be claimed which means it will be linked to your organization in the Toit console, and will be visible in the list of devices when the provision process has finished.
+If the ESP32 is able to get online during the provisioning process, in other words that the ESP32 is in the range of the WiFi with the credentials given as parameters to the provisioning, then the ESP32 will automatically be claimed which means it will be added to your project in the Toit console, and will be visible in the list of devices when the provision process has finished.

 If the automatic claiming fails during the provisioning steps, you must manually claim the ESP32, before you can start using the